Approaches

 Phylogenetics

-Phylogenetics stands as a foundational pillar within bioinformatics, providing essential methodologies for engaging in comparative genomics.
-Beyond merely utilizing molecular phylogeny to delineate relationships among organisms, our laboratory frequently employs phylogenetic comparative methods.
-These methods enable us to deduce the evolutionary pathways of gene expression levels and other various traits within the context of phylogenetic trees.
+Phylogenetics is a classical area within bioinformatics, but it remains a core framework for comparative genomics.
+In addition to inferring evolutionary relationships among organisms, we routinely use phylogenetic comparative methods to model the evolution of gene expression levels and other traits on phylogenetic trees.

 Statistics